speedment/speedment-doc/pages/maven.md

  %}

 ### Adding a Component
-A component can add or change functionality of Speedment.
+A component can add or change Speedment functionality.
 Most functions within Speedment are handled by Components.
 Components are easily added to the plugins like this:

 ``` xml